 Please be aware that pre-physical therapy is not a major.
 You should select a major based on your area of interest, but science majors are recommended in order to satisfy many of the prerequisite courses while you pursue your HBU degree.
 Biochemistry-Molecular Biology, Biology or Chemistry majors are especially compatible with the above designated courses and are recommended by the Health Professions Office.
 Additional elective courses, beyond those needed for graduation, may be necessary to complete all the pre-medical prerequisites so that students are ready to apply to medical schools.

 Dr. Taiya Fabre is the Health Professions Program Faculty Liaison.
 She is available for advising and questions on selecting majors, extracurricular activities, leadership experience, community service and clinical experience by e-mail or by making an appointment.

 Meet with other Pre-Health Profession Students

 The Health Professions Office sponsors AED, Alpha Epsilon Delta, a national honor society for pre-health professions students.
 You can meet twice a month with other students who share your interest in a health professions career.

 Here are some of the places you can find HBU Huskies

 Hardin Simmons University

-“I applied to HBU hoping that I would get prepared a to get into a Doctor of Physical Therapy Program but my expectations were exceeded by receiving a great preparation in academics and faith.
-During my freshman year at HBU, my Health Professions Program advisor gave me a layout of the pre-requisites for all the schools in Texas.
+“I applied to HBU hoping that I would become prepared to get into a Doctor of Physical Therapy Program.
+My expectations were exceeded by receiving a great preparation in academics and in faith.
+During my freshman year at HBU, my Health Professions Program advisor gave me a layout of the prerequisites for all the schools in Texas.
 This layout kept me focused when choosing my classes.
 Once I was ready for interviews, my advisor helped me with multiple mock interviews which boosted my confidence.
-I am so thankful for HBU being my foundation in undergraduate studies to start my journey in becoming a physical therapist. “
+I am so thankful for HBU being my foundation in undergraduate studies to start my journey in becoming a physical therapist.”

 Dulce Flores, Hardin Simmons University